20 Foods to Boost Your Vagina Health

 If you're feeling a little dry before sex, try snacking on flax seeds.
 Flax contains a rich source of phytoestrogens that help increase your estrogen levels and lubricates the vagina, says Bjork.

 Bananas are one of the top sources of potassium, which helps to counteract the effects of foods high in sodium.
 Salty foods cannot only diminish blood flood to the genitals (which can make it more difficult to reach orgasm), but sodium can also make you bloated.
 Not cute.
 So, while we're on the subject, here plenty of reasons to eat more bananas.

 We're not telling you to consume it in raw form (unless that's your thing), but adding garlic to your meals can provide much TLC to your vagina.
 Thanks to its anti-microbial properties, garlic can help fight yeast infections, Hoppe reports.

 There's a reason why people go nuts for nuts!
 It's because their health benefits don't lie.
-Nuts like almonds and peanuts contain a rich source of Vitamin E, which for your lady parts mean strong vaginal walls and muscles, says Bjork.
+Nuts like almonds and peanuts contain a rich source of vitamin E, which for your lady parts mean strong vaginal walls and muscles, says Bjork.
 And stronger muscles are crucial for delivering a baby.
 Trust us, you'll thank us in the delivery room.

 Another thing you should know about vitamin E?
 It combats dryness by hydrating your vagina's mucous membranes, making it wetter, which is great for sex.

 Oranges, grapefruit, lemons: what do they all have in common?
 Not are they only packed with Vitamin C, which we know is good for a healthy hoo-ha, but research from the University of East Anglia found a link between the flavonoids found in citrus fruits and a decreased risk of ovarian cancer.
 But, if you're snacking on an orange, don't toss the peel!
 Here are ways you're eating food wrong.